jfarmer/exercises-js-basic-syntax/exercises/find-largest-even-number/README.md

-# Find Largest Number
+# Find Largest Even Number

-Given a list of numbers, let's invent a process to find the largest number.
+Given a list of numbers, let's invent a process to find the largest even number from a list of numbers.
+A number is even if it is divisible by 2: -14, 0, 18, 22, 144 are all even.

 ## Contents <!-- omit in toc -->